LimaRAF/THREAT/README.md

 closely-related taxa.

-For the assessment of the IUCN criteria A, C, and D, essential information include the Generation Length (GL) of the species and the Proportion of Mature Individuals (p) in their population.
-In THREAT, the solution adopted for missing GL and p was the imputation of values based on generalization for groups of species defined based on their potential maximum height as an adult and on their ecological groups.
-The choice of which values were assigned to each group was based on the empirical evidence currently available in the literature.
+For the assessment of the IUCN criteria A, C, and D, essential information include the Generation Length (*GL*) of the species and the Proportion of Mature Individuals (*p*) in their population.
+In THREAT, the solution adopted for missing *GL* and *p* was the imputation of values based on generalization for groups of species defined based on their potential maximum height as an adult and on their ecological groups.
+The choice of which values were assigned to each group was based on empirical evidences in the literature.

 Still related to criteria A and C, it is expected that harvest trends (e.g. timber species) and changes in habitat quality will have an impact